 Nectarines are my favorite of the stone fruit family.
-Big burgundy baseballs of summer’s bounty.
-I’ve discovered they are amazing roasted.
+Ever roast them?
 Roasting brings out their sweetness and concentrates their flavor.
-Here’s an easy, sure to please: nectarine and goat cheese crostini.
+Here’s an easy, sure to please appetizer: goat cheese crostini with baked nectarines.
 Trust me.
-You’ll love these.
+You’ll love these if you are a nectarine and goat cheese fan.

 We have good friends who eat with us frequently.
 They work here during the week, then drive home a few hours up the coast for the weekends.
 I can’t let them eat restaurant food every night, so they often join us for dinner.
 They bring great wine, I cook dinner, we catch up on life, and it’s always a great evening.
 What could be better?